logo for gamblingteachers.com

 Since the entire game is digitized, the results can even be watched from the comfort of one’s room via VC and internet or live podcast unlike in ancient China where pigeons were employed to do the same.

-Keno Game - Types of Bets
+Keno - Types of Bets

 Straight Ticket: A player can mark one, two, or more numbers on a ticket.